 I’ve always said the magic of the flipped classroom lies not the information that is flipped or the media used to flip it.
 Instead, the magic is what happens in the classroom when the time created by shifting the transfer of information online is used to engage students in collaborative application and practice.
 To effectively create this time in class for student-centered practice, teachers must be thoughtful about the design of their lesson.
 It’s best to employ a Whole Group Rotation, if you have devices for every student, or a Station Rotation Model, if you have limited access to devices, to set up an in-class flip that both allows time for students to self-pace through the video or online information and work collaboratively with peers to practice applying that information.
 When teachers are able to balance these two elements of the lesson, they are free to shift from the role of a facilitator or coach supporting students as they work to apply information.

 If you want specific strategies, resources, and lesson templates to design a Flipped Classroom (or in-class flip), Whole Group Rotation, or Station Rotation lesson, check out my newest book Blended Learning in Action!
-It’s available for pre-order at a discount: Corwin & Amazon.
+It’s available on Corwin & Amazon.